rantt/the_well/README.md

 ### Game 5

-This game is a work-in-progress for the onegameamonth.com (#1GAM) challenge.
+This game is for the onegameamonth.com (#1GAM) challenge.
 The theme is death and I decided to try to do an RPG along that theme.

 Developed using [Phaser.js](http://phaser.io)